MaL-R/RWP/README.md

 ```6_Classification.ipynb``` and ```7_Regression.ipynb```: TensorFlow model and development for classification and regression respectively.
 All results and figures can still be viewed on the notebook.
 The tfrecords for the test set and selected trained checkpoints are provided.

 All codes are build on each other.
-Nevertheless, they will run independently as long as either raw lidar and radar data or an intermediate format is available.
+Nevertheless, they will run independently as long as either raw lidar and radar data or an intermediate format (pickle or tfrecord) is available.

 ### Note